1i3fmd

 If spending a few minutes browsing Facebook leaves you feeling vaguely dissatisfied, you’re not alone.

-A new study found one in three people leave the site feeling worse than they felt before logging on.
+A study found one in three people leave the site feeling worse than they felt before logging on.

 Researchers looked at the social networking behaviors, and subsequent emotional reactions, of 600 people and noted negative reactions revolved around an experience of envy “leaving them feeling lonely, frustrated or angry.”